Yero1990/ODU_Mentoring_2021/README.md

 * Discuss homework assignment from the First Week
   * I will help in solving any exercises the students had difficulty to complete
+* Watch short (~8 min), informative YouTube video about Convolutional Neural Networks (see [CNNs video](https://www.youtube.com/watch?v=YRhxdVk_sIs)) <br>
+(This video describes the basics of CNNs via an example of the most popular application: image/pattern recognition, which is what this mentoring program is mainly about.)

  #### 2nd Week: Homework Assignment
 We will skip Part 2, as it is an introduction to Recurrent Neural Networks (RNNs) which is out of the scope of this program.
 You can briefly read about RNNs if you are interested in its applications.